 Restores manifest themselves as a new RDS instance with a new endpoint.
 Restoration only works with the DB parameter and security groups are associated with the snapshot.
 You maybe can change storage engines - if they are related.

 Snapshots are a full copy of RDS database that are independent of scheduled backups.
 In a multi-AZ configuration, snapshots are done from the standby.
 Snapshots are a manual process.
+Snapshots can be copied across region.

 All RDS instance types support encryption at rest and every RDS instance also includes a SSL Certificate for data encryption in flight.
 Encryption at rest must be setup at instance creation time and uses KMS to generate Master keys then use envelope encryption to generate data keys for the RDS instance.
 Once enabled, EVERYTHING is encrypted including read replicas, logs, and snapshots.
 The keys can’t be changed after installation.